fzahid1/gridium-project/README.md

 # gridium-project

-NOTE: I created an Express server proxy to get around the CORS policy of the API endpoints.
+NOTE: I had to create an Express server proxy to get around the CORS policy of the API endpoints.
+It was a late decision which resulted in the file structure of the project becoming a little weird.

 Instructions:
 - Clone the repository